mendozabree/MyDiary/README.md

 | POST | /api/v1/entries      | Create a new entry |
 | PUT      | /api/v1/entries/id      | Modify a specific entry using an id |

-## Running the tests with covergae
+## Running the tests with coverage
 * Install nosetests and coverage
   ```
   $ pip install nose coverage